cloudfoundry/garden-runc-release/README.md

 client](https://godoc.org/code.cloudfoundry.org/garden#Client)
 package for Golang.

+### Rootless containers

+Garden has experimental support for running containers without requiring root privileges.
+Take a look at the [rootless-containers.md](docs/rootless-containers.md) doc for further info.

 ## Contributing

 In order to help us extend Garden-runC, we recommend opening a Github issue to